shreyavs/TheMet/README.md

-# TheMet
+# QuizMe Met
 An android application that communicates with third-party APIs and generates a quiz based on museum artifacts.

 ### Description
-This app displays a list of departments with images from the Met Museum and asks the user to select one department to be quizzed on.
-Once the user has selected the department, the application loads the quiz questions.
-The user has 5 quiz questions to answer.
-After the quiz is complete the user can see their score and navigate back to the home page to select a different department and start a new quiz round.
-At any point in the quiz, the user can navigate back to the home page by clicking the “Home” button.
+**Overview:**
+QuizMe Met is an engaging and educational Android quiz application designed for art enthusiasts and museum-goers alike.
+Leveraging the rich collection of the Metropolitan Museum of Art (Met Museum), this app provides users with an interactive way to test and expand their knowledge about various art departments.

+**Key Features:**
+- **Department Selection:**
+    - Upon launching the app, users are presented with a list of departments from the Met Museum, each accompanied by a representative image.
+    - Users select a department to be quizzed on, diving into specific areas such as Ancient Art, European Paintings, Modern Art, and more.
+- **Quiz Gameplay:**
+    - Each quiz consists of 5 carefully curated questions related to the selected department.
+    - Questions range from identifying artworks and artists to historical facts and stylistic details.
+    - An interactive multiple-choice format ensures an engaging user experience.
+- **Scoring and Feedback:**
+    - Upon completing the quiz, users receive their score along with feedback on their performance.
+    - Detailed explanations for each answer are provided to enhance learning and retention.
+- **User Navigation:**
+    - Users can easily navigate back to the home page at any point during the quiz by clicking the “Home” button.
+    - From the home page, users can select a different department and start a new quiz round, allowing for endless learning opportunities.

+**Educational Value:**
+QuizMe Met serves as an excellent tool for both casual learners and serious art students, providing a fun and interactive way to explore and understand the vast collection of the Met Museum.

+**Usability:**
+The app's intuitive design ensures a smooth user experience, with easy navigation and clear instructions, making it accessible for users of all ages.

 # Application Workflow
 Page 1: Splash Screen <br>